nuclear-bean/prime-spiral/README.md

 ### Examples

+Example classes can be found under `./spiral/src/main/java/spirals/ulam/examples`.
+Currently, divided into 2 categories: _basic_ and _density_.
+Basic examples simply calculate an Ulam's spiral and highlight or filter for a specific type of primes.
+Density examples calculate density of primes using different strategies.
+Each example class can be customized, just modify the static variables above _main_ method and run the method itself.
+Output will be saved to an appropriate directory in `./output`

+#### List of example classes with description:

+##### Basic
-- **E01_BasicBlackAndWhite** - simply generates a spiral and exports it to a png file.
-Primes are mapped to black pixels, non-primes are white.
+- **EB01_BasicUlam** - generates simple Ulam's spiral of given size.
+Primes are black pixels, composites are white
-- **E02_ExportToCSV** - generates a spiral and exports it to a csv file.
-Primes are 1, non-primes are 0.
-- **E03_ExportToSlimCSV** - generates a spiral and exports it to a csv file.
-Primes are 1, non-primes are 0.
-The csv file does not contain commas to save size.
-- **E04_TwinPrimesBlackAndWhite** - same as E01 but only [twin primes](https://en.wikipedia.org/wiki/Twin_prime) are marked on the output image.
+- **EB02_TwinPrimes** - marks only [twin primes](https://en.wikipedia.org/wiki/Twin_prime) or highlights them in red amongst all primes
-- **E05_SexyPrimesBlackAndWhite** - same as E01 but only [sexy primes](https://en.wikipedia.org/wiki/Sexy_prime) are marked on the output image.
+- **EB03_SexyPrimes** - marks only [sexy primes](https://en.wikipedia.org/wiki/Sexy_prime)

-- **E06_DensityWithRadiusAndBias** - density representation with custom radius and bias.
-Radius is the number of neighbours to consider when calculating density.
-Bias is the amount of density to add to a specific point if it's a prime (useful for highlighting primes).
-- **E07_DiagonalConnectionsWithinRadius** - density representation that only considers diagonal neighbours within a specified radius.
-Prime bias is supported.
+##### Density
+- **ED01_RadiusBias** - generates matrix of given size.
+Then each point is assigned a value equal to number of primes in a given radius.
+The brighter the pixel, the more primes are located around it.
+Actual primes can be applied a _bias_ value - which is useful for highlighting them.
-- **E08_HighlightTwinPrimes** - Similar to E01 but twin primes are highlighted in red.
+- **ED02_DiagonalConnectionsWithinRadiusWithCutoff** - similar to ED01 but only primes that are placed diagonally to given point are taken into consideration.
+Cutoff value can be set - points with density value below this threshold will not be marked (corresponding pixels will be same as background value)

 #### todo notes
 - matrix compression (ability to store huge matrices in a small file)